Liz4rd0/scipy/README.md

 # Death Statistics in Germany
 ## Project by Nicole Rogalla and Lisa Artmann

+> The detailed functionality and interpretation of the project is explained in the Jupyter notebook

 ## Goal
 The goal of our project is to analyze the death statistics in Germany with respect to Covid-19, specifically the effect on the total number of deaths, other causes of death, life expectancy and demographics.